SujanPaluvuri/stock-prediction-economic-indicators/README.md

 - LSTM also showed strong performance for time-series predictions
 - SHAP analysis highlighted GDP and inflation as top features

-## 📘 Report
-See [`FinalReport.pdf`](./final_report/FinalReport.pdf) for the complete academic report.

-## 🚀 Future Work
-- Use more granular daily data
-- Test with other companies
-- Incorporate real-time data streaming

 ---

 ## 👨‍💻 Contributors